Gajan Pathmanathan: Postgraduate studies and career

-Sri Lanka gained Test status in 1982, though he did not pursue a career in cricket, with Pathmanathan returning to England in 1982 to study for a postgraduate degree at Darwin College, Cambridge.
+Sri Lanka gained Test status in 1982, but Pathmanathan did not pursue a career in cricket, with Pathmanathan returning to England in 1982 to study for a postgraduate degree at Darwin College, Cambridge.
 While studying at Cambridge, he played first-class cricket for Cambridge University in 1983, making seven appearances and scoring 263 runs, which included two half centuries.
 His time at Cambridge also coincided with his second spell playing for the Combined Services, with Pathmanathan making two List A appearances in the 1983 Benson & Hedges Cup.
 He generally struggled in one-day cricket, scoring 74 runs across twelve innings, with a high score of 58.
 He is one of the few people to gain a blue for both Oxford and Cambridge.

-He did not complete his postgraduate studies at Cambridge as he was headhunted by the World Bank Group, joining in 1984 as a young professional.
-His first six years with the bank involved a variety of postings across Africa and Asia, before working primarily in India and Kenya between 1990–2002.
+Pathmanathan did not complete his postgraduate studies at Cambridge as he was headhunted by the World Bank Group, joining in 1984 as a young professional.
+His first six years with the bank involved a variety of postings across Africa and Asia, before working primarily in India and Kenya between 1990 and 2002.
 From 2007 he was based in Washington, D.C. as the manager of the South Asia Sustainable Development Unit.
 He died following a short battle with pancreatic cancer in August 2012 at Bethesda, Maryland.
 He was survived by his wife and two daughters.
 His nephew, Devind Pathmanathan, and uncle, Satyendra Coomaraswamy, both played first-class cricket.